| A brief lesson in the history, reasoning, and

 are perpetrated, and so on.
 Women become pregnant in tragic circumstances and

+in mundane ones; either way, the subsequent decisions to be made are private.
 That is what the debate is: not deciding when life begins, but allowing every

 woman to answer that question for herself.
 It is a question of allowing women